WHICH GENED CURRICULUM DO YOU FOLLOW?

 Your General Education requirements are part of the degree requirements at Queens College.
 All students must complete 120 credits that include both a major course of study and general education requirements.
 Consult an advisor at the Academic Advising Center (Kiely 217) or see the College Bulletin for the list of complete degree requirements.

 You can monitor your progress towards your degree at Queens College using an online tool called DegreeWorks.
 To access DegreeWorks, log into the CUNY Portal and click CUNYfirst Student Advisement Degree Audit.
-If you have trouble accessing DegreeWorks, see an advisor or visit the DegreeWorks FAQ page.
+If you have trouble accessing DegreeWorks, visit the DegreeWorks FAQ page.

 WHAT IS GENERAL EDUCATION?